 The international climate regime cannot afford to ignore lessons about how to build solidarity, repair damaged relationships, and build trust and cooperation.
 Focussing on either only the past or only the future is unlikely to be a winning strategy.
 Transitional Justice is not a perfect analogy to climate change policy, but even imperfect analogies provide seeds for creative approaches to old problems.

-Workshop presentations and a discussion paper emerging from the first workshop (co-hosted by Climate Strategies and the Hague Institute for Global Justice) can be found here.
+Workshop presentations and a discussion paper emerging from the Climate Strategies project can be found here.

 Interested in some of the concrete details and ideas that are emerging from this project?
 We regularly post work emerging from this project, keep checking back here.